salmasyed19/Selenium_siteTesting/README.md

 ## Data-Driven Testing

-Test data for the scenarios are provided using Excel files located in the `src/test/resources/testdata` directory.
-The data provider methods read the data from these Excel files to supply it to the test methods.
+Test data for the scenarios are provided using DataProvider methods.
+The data provider methods supply the test data to the test methods.

 ## Contributing